AMReX-Combustion/PeleC/Exec/RegTests/EB-C4-5/README.md

 viscous diffusion (impulsively started plate).
 Boundary conditions would be more of an issue for the viscous diffusion problem.

-Due to bounary effects, only validate profiles in the normal direction near the center of the planar surface where boundary effect will be smallest for either case.
+Due to boundary effects, only validate profiles in the normal direction near the center of the planar surface where boundary effect will be smallest for either case.